-Our experimental findings have important implications for the understanding of AMPAR desensitization.
-They challenge the dogma that the desensitized AMPAR pore is, by definition, closed, while providing direct functional evidence concerning the conformation of the ligand binding domains of desensitized receptors.
-First, our NSFA, single-channel measurements and kinetic modeling all support the unexpected conclusion that atypical currents generated by GluA2(R)/ γ -2 are mediated by 'conducting desensitized' receptors, which retain around one sixth of the maximal conductance of open channels.
-While a conducting desensitized state has previously been described for a mutant, homomeric, α 7 nicotinic acetylcholine receptor48, to our knowledge this is the first report of such behavior for a ligand-gated ion channel formed from wild-type subunits.
-Second, the presence of a conducting desensitized state of GluA2(R) provided us with a novel functional readout to probe the likely arrangement of LBDs within desensitized AMPARs.
-By comparing currents from GluA2(R)/ γ -2, GluA2(R)/ γ -8 and GluA2(R)/GSG1L receptors with those from constrained cross-linked cysteine mutants^{18,46}, we have established that the 'relaxed' dimer conformation identified in structural studies18, is indeed representative of desensitized AMPARs within the plasma membrane.
+Our experimental findings have implications for the understanding of AMPAR desensitization.
+They challenge the idea that the pore of desensitized AMPARs must be fully closed, and provide direct functional evidence concerning the conformation of the LBDs of desensitized receptors.
+Our NSFA, single-channel measurements and kinetic modeling all support the unexpected conclusion that atypical currents generated by $GluA2(R)/\gamma$ -2 arise from desensitized receptors that retain around one-sixth of the maximal conductance of open channels.
+Our data indicate a weak, previously unidentified, coupling between the desensitized LBD and the gate, that is revealed only in Q/R-edited homomers, and is strengthened by TARP association.
+While a conducting desensitized state has previously been described for a mutant, homomeric, a7 nicotinic acetylcholine receptor, to our knowledge such behavior for a ligand-gated ion channel formed from wild-type subunits has not previously been described.
+The presence of a conducting desensitized state of GluA2(R) provided us with a functional readout to probe the likely arrangement of